JoneYu45/Regularized_S-map_Python/README.md

 The Jacobian matrices and quality data will be generated in the Output folder.In the Output folder, there are two subfolder named coef and fit_result, respectively.
 The coef folder contains the Jacobian matrices and the fit_result folder contains the quality data.
 In order to evaluate the inference quality, run the Inference_quality_control.R in Function folder.

 The Jacobian element file is named like 0_0.1_coefs.csv, where the first digital number (0) repressnts the target OTU and the second digital number (0.1) represents the theta used for inference.
-This csv table provide the info about the effect of other OTUs (column) on target OTU at each time point (row).
+This csv table provides the info about the effects of other OTUs (column) on target OTU at each time point (row).

 # References